redhat-developer/odo/website/docs/command-reference/service.md

 ### Inlining the manifest

 By default, a new manifest is created in the `kubernetes/` directory, referenced from the `devfile.yaml` file.
-It is possible to inline the manifest inside the `devfile.yaml` file, using the `--inlined` flag:
+It is possible to inline the manifest inside the `devfile.yaml` file using the `--inlined` flag:

 ```
 $ odo service create redis-operator.v0.8.0/Redis my-redis-service --inlined